Jazz fusion: Jazz metal

 Jazz metal is the fusion of jazz fusion and jazz rock with heavy metal.
-The genre is closely related to mathcore, progressive metal, and punk jazz, as well as its microgenres.
-Rollins Band has been known to combine heavy metal with jazz, and starting in the late 1990s, King Crimson began to explore industrial metal, blended with their progressive rock sound.
-Similarly, Animals as Leaders' albums The Joy of Motion (2014) and The Madness of Many (2016) have been described as progressive metal combined with jazz fusion.
+Animals as Leaders' albums The Joy of Motion (2014) and The Madness of Many (2016) have been described as progressive metal combined with jazz fusion.
+Panzerballett blends jazz with heavy metal.
+Imperial Triumphant combines jazz with death metal and black metal.

+Jazz pop

+Jazz pop (or pop-jazz, also called jazzy pop) is music with jazz instruments, soft production, commercially viable, and radio-friendly.
+In jazz pop, the music has less improvisation, but retains the melody and swing of jazz.
+Robert Palmer from The New York Times cited that jazz pop should be distinguished from jazz rock.

+Examples of jazz-pop musicians are Kenny G, Bob James, and George Benson.
+Frank Sinatra has been referred to as a vocalist whose style blended jazz influences with traditional pop and crooning.
+A more recent example of a vocalist described as jazz-pop is Laufey.

 Smooth jazz

 By the early 1980s, much of the original fusion genre was subsumed into other branches of jazz and rock, especially smooth jazz, a radio-friendly subgenre of fusion which is influenced by R&B, funk, and pop music.
 Smooth jazz can be traced to at least the late 1960s, when producer Creed Taylor worked with guitarist Wes Montgomery on three popular music-oriented albums.
 Taylor founded CTI Records and many established jazz performers recorded for CTI, including Freddie Hubbard, Chet Baker, George Benson, and Stanley Turrentine.
 Albums under Taylor's guidance were aimed at both pop and jazz fans.

 The merging of jazz and pop/rock music took a more commercial direction in the late 1970s and early 1980s, in the form of compositions with a softer sound palette that could fit comfortably in a soft rock radio playlist.
 The AllMusic guide's article on fusion states that "unfortunately, as it became a money-maker and as rock declined artistically from the mid-'70s on, much of what was labeled fusion was actually a combination of jazz with easy-listening pop music and lightweight R&B."

 Michael and Randy Brecker produced funk-influenced jazz with soloists.
 David Sanborn was considered a "soulful" and "influential" voice.
 However, Kenny G was criticized by both fusion and jazz fans, and some musicians, while having become a huge commercial success.
 Music reviewer George Graham argues that the "so-called 'smooth jazz' sound of people like Kenny G has none of the fire and creativity that marked the best of the fusion scene during its heyday in the 1970s."